sunshower-io/breeze/README.md

 ### Language Definition
-The BNF grammar for Breeze is present in `lang/breeze-syntax/src/main/antlr/breeze.g4`
+The grammar for Breeze is present in `lang/breeze-syntax/src/main/antlr/breeze.g4`

 #### Object Definition